nurmaton/Flexible-Quadrilateral-Mesh-Generator/README.md

 ## Usage

 ### Step 1: Normals Generation
 The first step in the workflow is generating the normals to the faces of the quadrilateral mesh.
-This is done using the `00_normals_generator.py file`.
+This is done using the `00_normals_generator.py` file.
 This script generates the normals to the faces of the mesh given a set of angles.
-It is useful for creating sample meshes to test the optimization process.
+If you already have a set of angles, you can skip this step and step 2, starting directly from step 3.
+However, this step is useful for creating sample normals to test step 2, which generates sample angles based on the given normals.

 ### Step 2: Sample Angles Calculation
 Once the normals are given, the next step is to calculate the sample angles based on the provided normals.
 This is handled by `01_sample_angles_calculator.py`.
 This step calculates sample angles for the quadrilateral mesh based on given normals in different coordinate systems.
 These angles serve as an initial set for further optimization.